-The Compliance Manager has day-to-day responsibility for implementing the policy, answering queries about it, and checking its use and effectiveness through monitoring.
+The MLRO and the Compliance Officer have day-to-day responsibility for implementing the policy, answering queries about it, and checking its use and effectiveness through monitoring.

 Who Must Comply With This Policy?

 This policy applies to all persons working for the Firm or on the Firm's behalf in any capacity - known as associated persons in this policy - including staff members at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives, ARs, and business partners.